rhyswynne/WP-Email-Capture/readme.txt

 To donate to this plugin, please visit the [WP Email Capture Donations Page](http://wpemailcapture.com/premium/?utm_source=donate&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture)

 == Change Log ==
+= 3.3 =
+* Introduced the ability to have "HTML" enabled lists.
+* Introduced the ability to send emails without headers.
+Useful for Amazon SES.
+* Added a charset on export of CSV.

 = 3.2 =
 * Correction in the German translation (props [Lars Kasper](http://larskasper.de/))
 * Added a wp_email_capture_extra_checks action, that will allow people to run checks on the name/email address.